muldjord/skyscraper/ARTWORK.md

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 ```
 This is a special node used to describe the xml language used in the document.
+Keep it like this.

 ### 'artwork' node
 ```